selsamman/redux-reactions/README.md

     }
 };
 ```
-Now you need two state maps ot map app and domain to the correct part of the overall state:
+Now you need two state maps to map *app* and *domain* to the correct part of the overall state:
  ```
  let stateMap1 = {
      app: ['app', 'list2'],